Mapping method of group classification: Group classifications of classes of Kolmogorov and Fokker--Planck equations

-Abusing notations we rewrite the operators of invariant differentiation on solutions of~$\mathcal A_1$~as $\mathrm D^{\rm i}_1=\check F\p_{I_{10}}$ and $\mathrm D^{\rm i}_2=\hat F\p_{I_{10}}.$ The syzygies
+Abusing notations, we rewrite the operators of invariant differentiation on solutions of~$\mathcal A^1_\theta$~as $\mathrm D^{\rm i}_1=\check F\p_{I_{10}}$ and $\mathrm D^{\rm i}_2=\hat F\p_{I_{10}}.$ The syzygies

-on the solution set of~$\mathcal A_1$ become
+on the solution set of~$\mathcal A^1_\theta$ become

-where the prime denotes the differentiation with respect to~$y$, and $Q(y)=y^2+2y+4\mu$.
+where the prime denotes the differentiation with respect to~$y$, and $Q(y):=y^2+2y+4\mu$.
 It is reduced by substituting~$\hat F$ from the first equation to the second one to

-Every value of the function~$F$ and the pair $(\hat F,\check F)$, which are determined by the equations~\eqref{FP:eq:A2} and~\eqref{FP:eq:A1}, respectively, gives an orbit of a solution of~$\mathcal P_C$, and different values described different orbits.
-In other words, the problem of finding all \smash{$G^{\rm ess}_{\mathcal P_C}$}-inequivalent solution of the equation~$\mathcal P_C$ is equivalent to solving both the systems~\eqref{FP:eq:A21} and~\eqref{FP:eq:A11} for each values of the associated functions, which is of course a no-go problem.
+Every value of the function~$F$ or of the pair $(\hat F,\check F)$, which satisfies the equations~\eqref{FP:eq:A2} or~\eqref{FP:eq:A1}, respectively, gives the orbit of a solution of~$\mathcal P_C$, and different values correspond to different orbits.
+In other words, the problem of finding all $G$-inequivalent solutions of the equation~$\mathcal P_C$ is equivalent to solving the system~\eqref{FP:eq:A21} or the system~\eqref{FP:eq:A11} for each of such values, which is of course a no-go problem.